alexa-infra/pil-lite/README.rst

 *lightweight and limited version of PIL/Pillow library*

 * no native external dependencies (like libjpeg, zlib etc)
-* supports only trivial subset of formats (JPEG, PNG, 8bit per channel)
+* supports only trivial subset of formats (JPEG, PNG, BMP, 8 bit per channel)
 * no image editing functionality (as well as many other things)
 * basically interface has only *open*, *save*, *resize* and *thumbnail* functions